silvasta/mlmc-project-2025/setup/pi_install.md

 The basic VNC installation of the RPi failed.
 Tigervnc didn't produce good results.
 Some workarounds failed or endangered other parts of the installation.

 RDP worked somehow but the effort to connect from everywhere was to big.

+### Rpi-Connect

-Finally a stable connection with Raspberry Pi Connect was established.
+Finally a stable visual connection trough the internet was established with Raspberry Pi Connect.

 If not installed already, use this before: